HellsCrimson/Bridge-Bot/README.md

 ```
 {
   "token": "Your app token",
-  "guildsId": ["The id of the guild", "The id of the channel to look at"]
+  "guildsId": ["The id of the guild", "The id of the channel to look at"],
+  "clientId": "The id of the bot"
 }
 ```